Search the site:

 • Remove Friction: Analyze the purchasing process and consider the points that can lead to frustration.
 For instance, take a look at your checkout process and your site’s heatmap.
 These will help you see where customers lose the most time or bounce from the site altogether.
 Then think of ways to remove this friction so their purchase can be done quicker and easier.

 • Give Options When Offering Support: Sometimes the purchasing stage can cause stress depending on the nature of your products/services.
-For instance, if you’re selling software that needs some training in order to be used efficiently, make sure to provide additional assistance such as a live chat or demo.
+For instance, if you’re selling software that needs some training, make sure to provide additional assistance such as a live chat or demo.
 The more supported your client feels the better their experience will be.

 4. Retention